writetohoney/ai-in-public-sector/formats/README.md

   intensive (flexes to 2–3 full days) for ministerial, legislative, and campaign staff.
 Reframed around three staffer questions: *can I trust this?*, *can I use it without getting burned?*, and *how do I advise my principal?*
+- **[`executive-session.md`](./executive-session.md)** — a 90-minute guided self-assessment for
+  senior leaders (deputy ministers, ADMs, agency heads).
+An overlay on the diagnostic: participants privately assess their own institution across the seven dimensions in the room, and leave with the questions they could not answer.

 Formats share the course's [AI research custom instructions](../instructions/ai-research-instructions.md); the opening line of those instructions is meant to be adapted to the audience's role.